KumaKaiNi/discord-kuma/README.md

 ## Initial setup

+1. `!setup` - Initiates your server and provides instructions.
-`!addrole <role>` - Adds a role that is allowed to change these settings.
+2. `!addrole <role>` - Adds a role that is allowed to change these settings.

-`!setlog <channel>` - Sets the log channel for joins and parts and such.
+3. `!setlog <channel>` - Sets the log channel for joins and parts and such.

+All done, have fun!